How life insurance commissions work in Nepal

 Verify your agent's NIA licence

 Every authorised agent has a unique NIA licence number.
 Ask for it.
-You can verify active licences on the NIA official website.
+You can verify active licences on nia.gov.np →.
 An agent without a current licence is operating outside the law — any policy they sell may face complications during claims.

 Compare without an agent — right now

 Our tools show you every plan from all 14 insurers, with premiums, claim ratios, and surrender timelines.
-No pressure, no commission.
+The full picture, in one place.